velovision/rearview/README.md

 MJPEGView(url: URL(string: "http://192.168.9.1:5000")!)
 ```

-# Remote Development on VS Code and Internet Proxy
+# Internet Proxy

+Since

 Since the Pi's Wifi is now used to create a hotspot, it cannot be used to access the internet.

-We'll use another computer, in my case a Macbook running macOS Ventura, to act as a proxy.
+We use a MacBook connected to the internet via a wired connection to act as a proxy for the Pi via Wifi.

 **Install Squid, a proxy server for mac**:
 ```